MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 The FolderHierarchyChildrenCountWarningQuota parameter specifies the number of subfolders that can be created in a mailbox folder before Exchange sends a warning message to the mailbox owner and logs an event to the application event log.
 When this quota is reached, warning messages and logged events occur once a day.

-To see the current value of this property, run the command Get-MailboxStatistics \<MailboxIdentity\> | Format-List FolderHierarchyChildrenCountWarningQuota
+To see the current value of this property, run the command `Get-MailboxStatistics <MailboxIdentity> | Format-List FolderHierarchyChildrenCountWarningQuota`.

 ```yaml
 Type: Int32